Earlston Primary School

 • We are grateful for...

-Transfer from Nursery
+Transition from Nursery to P1

 Deferred Entry